 Identifying weak entities and their associated mandatory relationships

 Identifying weak entities and their associated mandatory relationships can be very important for maintaining the consistency and integrity of the database.
 Consider the effect, for example, of storing an order without knowing the customer to which it belongs.

 There would be no way to ship the item to the customer, and the company would lose business.

 By the same token, we typically specify the relationship between an order and the order lines (the specific items on the order) as mandatory because we do not want to allow an order line to exist in the database without it being related to an order.

 (An order line is meaningless without knowing the order to which it belongs.)

 In contrast, we can allow a merchandise item to exist in a database without indicating the supplier from which is comes (assuming that there is only one source per item).
 This lets us store data about new items before we have decided on a supplier.
-In this case, the relationship between a supplier and an item is not mandatory (often described as zero-to-many rather than one-to-many).
+In this case, the relationship between a supplier and an order item is not mandatory (often described as zero-to-many rather than one-to-many).